 What to Do When Your Cockatiel Sneezes

-You may not even realize your cockatiel is sneezing if you aren’t paying close attention.
+You may not even realize that your cockatiel is sneezing if you aren’t paying close attention.
 They are small birds and their sneezes are not very loud.
-However, an attentive pet parent will be able to tell if their bird is acting differently.
+However, an attentive pet parent should be able to tell if their bird is acting differently.

 If you notice a dry sneeze from your cockatiel, you should evaluate their environment.
 While it may simply be a sneeze from their feather powder, an environmental issue might also be part of the problem.